cilium/design-cfps/cilium/CFP-30235-xds-adapter.md

 top of xDS-TP (xDS Transport Protocol).
 This would follow the pattern that Istio's Ztunnel project used when they developed [WDS](https://github.com/istio/ztunnel/blob/db0a74212c42c66b611a71a9613afb501074e257/proto/workload.proto).
 We could also just choose to send Cilium-specific protos over the wire.
+For example, we could use Cilium agent API JSON types encoded using the proto Struct type, such that the adapter would be responsible for unmarshalling it to the Cilium API Go types (via JSON).

 #### Pros
-* Very flexible, can specify ~anything
+* Very flexible and extensible, can specify or add ~anything
 * Resulting API would likely be very focused on Cilium

 #### Cons